top of page

 The Hobbiton Movie Set, Matamata

-After the first Lord of the Rings movie, New Zealand Government decided to keep the movie set Hobbiton village as it was with the 37 Hobbit holes intact, perfectly blending into the nature of the 1250-acre big Alexander Farm.
+After the success of the first Lord of the Rings film, the New Zealand government made the smart decision to preserve the Hobbiton village as it was, maintaining all 37 Hobbit holes within the stunning 1,250-acre Alexander Farm.

 Traveling from Auckland to Hobbiton, Matamata Itinerary Map.
 "An Unexpected Journey" or "There and Back Again" if you are JRR Tolkien and Hobbit fans like us!